PlanQK/planqk-platform-docs/src/using-sdk.md

 ::: tip NOTE
 Executing your Qiskit code on the PlanQK platform may lead to execution costs depending on selected backend and number of shots.
-Please find an overview about the costs for each backend [here](../service-platform/pricing.md).
+Please find an overview about the costs for each backend [on our pricing page](https://platform.planqk.de/pricing).
 :::

 ## Deploy your circuit as a PlanQK Service